theimpossibleastronaut/rmw/CODE_OF_CONDUCT.md

 Examples of behavior that contributes to creating a positive environment include:

-* Not being disrespectful of differing viewpoints and experiences (i.e., keep your mouth shut if you can only think of something negative and useless to say).
+* Not being disrespectful of differing viewpoints and experiences (i.e., keep opinions to yourself if you can't discuss in an open and friendly way).

 * Accept or ignore constructive criticism.
 The choice is yours.
 But don't attack someone who has given you a respectful opinion of your